 [Dan 7:5 LSB] And behold, another beast, a second one in the likeness of a bear.
 And it was raised up on one side, and three ribs were in its mouth between its teeth; and thus they said to it, ‘Arise, devour much meat!’

-The bear has already dug in to his lunch as he has three ribs in his mouth when he's told to "Arise, devour much meat!"
+The bear has already dug in to his lunch as he has three ribs in his mouth when he's told to "Arise, devour much meat!".
+The Persian/Median Empire mainly expanded to the North, West, and South due to geographical barriers in the East (see Daniel 8:4).
+I believe this is represented by the three ribs in the bears mouth.

 The Third Beast